OpsLevel/terraform-provider-opslevel/docs/resources/trigger_definition.md

 - `description` (String) The description of what the Trigger Definition will do.
 - `entity_type` (String) The entity type to associate with the Trigger Definition.
+- `extended_team_access` (List of String) The set of additional teams who can invoke this Trigger Definition.
 - `filter` (String) A filter defining which services this Trigger Definition applies to.
 - `manual_inputs_definition` (String) The YAML definition of any custom inputs for this Trigger Definition.
 - `published` (Boolean) The published state of the Custom Action; true if the Trigger Definition is ready for use; false if it is a draft.
 Defaults to false.